 While the New York City market is not yet a buyer’s market, it seems to be moving in that direction.
 The national economic outlook for 2008 looks bleak.
 Growth in the gross domestic product is expected to be less than 2%, which is not considered adequate to sustain current employment levels.
 More importantly, the subprime crisis is expected to lead to hundreds of thousands of foreclosures each quarter through the end of 2008.

 Fortunately, New York City’s housing co-ops have largely sheltered the city from the direct effects of the subprime crisis.
 However, weaknesses in the national economy and housing market are expected to dampen growth in the city’s housing demand for much of 2008.

-Finding and purchasing a home, however, is the single lengthiest actmost consumers will ever engage in.
-If consumers begin their search for a home in the early part of 2008, it is likely that they will end up purchasing a home when the market is near its lowest point, with significant increased in value likely in the near future.
+Finding and purchasing a home, however, is the single lengthiest act most consumers will ever engage in.
+If consumers begin their search for a home in the early part of 2008, it is likely that they will end up purchasing a home when the market is near its lowest point, with significantly increased in value likely in the near future.